-5.3.3 RDFS
+3.3.
+RDFS

-RDF Schema (RDFS) [Brickley and Guha, 2004] provides a richer modeling language on top of RDF.
-RDFS adds new modeling primitives by introducing RDF resources that have additional semantics (in the previous section we already mentioned rdfs:Resourceand rdfs:Literal).
+RDF Schema (RDFS) [10] provides a richer modeling language on top of RDF.
+RDFS adds new modeling primitives by introducing RDF resources that have additional semantics (in the previous section we already mentioned rdfs:Resource and rdfs:Literal).
 If one chooses to discard this special semantics, RDFS models can be viewed as (plain) RDF models.

-The RDFS type system is built using the following primitives: rdfs:Resource, rdf:type,rdf:Property, rdfs:Class, rdfs:Literal, rdfs:subClassOf, rdfs:subPropertyOf, rdfs:domain, and rdfs:range.
-The distinction between rdf and rdfs namespaces to be used fordifferent resources is more due to historical reasons (RDF was developed before RDFS)than due to semantical ones.
-Figure 5.1 depicts graphically these RDF/RDFS primitives.
+The RDFS type system is built using the primitives: rdfs:Resource, rdf:type, rdf:Property, rdfs:Class, rdfs:Literal, rdfs:subClassOf, rdfs:subPropertyOf, rdfs:domain, and rdfs:range.
+The distinction between rdf and rdfs namespaces to be used for different resources is more due to historical reasons (RDF was developed before RDFS) than due to semantical ones.
+Figure 1 depicts graphically these RDF/RDFS primitives.

-The inheritance mechanism incorporated in RDFS supports taxonomies at class level (using the rdfs:subClassOf property) and at property level (using the rdfs:subPropertyOf property).
-It also defines constraints: names to be used for properties, domain and range for properties, etc. These constraints need to be fulfilled by RDF descriptions (later on called instances) in order to validate these instances according to the associated schema.
+The inheritance mechanism incorporated in RDFS supports taxonomies at class level (using the property rdfs:subClassOf) and at property level (using the property rdfs:subPropertyOf).
+It also defines constraints: names to be used for properties, domain and range for properties etc. These constraints need to be fulfilled by RDF descriptions (later on called instances) in order to validate these instances according to the associated schema.